parthnan/HeatDiffusion-and-Drag-Modeling/README.md

 ![alt text](https://raw.githubusercontent.com/parthnan/HeatDiffusion-and-Drag-Modeling/master/winddiffusion.png)

-2.  heat_inside_cuboid.edp : Modeling the diffusion of heat(temperature) when heat is input through the bottom of a cuboid full of a material.
+2. About "heat_inside_cuboid.edp" : Modeling the diffusion of heat(temperature) when heat is input through the bottom of a cuboid full of a material.
 Based on the Diffusion Equation.
 Boundary conditions are such that heat only enters from the bottom, and can exit from all other surfaces.
 Each Simulation frame lasts 0.05 seconds(Δ𝑡=0.05).
 Press Enter for simulation start.

 Red is the Highest Temperature, Green the lowest.